UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

 User Journey Map from a Board Member's Perspective

-User Journey Map Takeaways
+Takeaways from User Journey Map

 For the co-design workshop, we recruited board members from Purdue University Communities to interact with the product and perform tasks on OnBoard to actively involve users and gain insights into their perspectives.